 The top trigrams were as follows: treatment resistant depression, major depressive disorder, sexual side effect, make feel good, make feel well, mental health issue, get new psychiatrist, severe treatment resistant, stay bed day, time every day.
 Below are some post/comment examples with the top trigrams:

-Speaking from personal experience, the only type of medication that improved my symptoms were the MAOIs.
-These are more old school, and more dangerous.
-But many have said they are a life saver for treatment resistant depression.
 Contrary to conventional antidepressants, they don’t just boost serotonin/dopamine/norepinephrine – they also boost a range of neurochemicals such as trace amines like b-phenylethylamine, which themselves promote the release of neurotransmitters.
-MAOIs are so powerful that you have to watch your diet and abstain from a whole range of other drugs.

 The sexual side effects, tiredness, agitation and added anxiety all pushed me away from SSRIs.
 I did like being numb though.
 Except in the genital area… that created a huge depression in itself.
 Been off for months now.